jgperrin/net.jgp.labs.spark/README.md

 # Some Java examples for Apache Spark

-Welcome to this project I started several years ago with this simple idea: let's use Spark with Java and not learn all those complex stuff like Hadoop or Scala.
+Welcome to this project I started several years ago with this simple idea: let's use Spark in Action, 2e and not learn all those complex stuff like Hadoop or Scala.
 I am not that smart anyway...

 This project is evolving in a book, creatively named "**[Spark in Action, 2nd edition, with Java](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp)**" published by Manning.
 If you want to know more, and be guided through your Java and Spark learning process, I can only recommend to read the book at Manning.
 Find out more about [Spark in Action, 2nd edition, on the Manning website](https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
 The book contains more examples, more explanation, is professionally written and edited.
 The book also talks about Spark with Python (PySpark) and Scala.